4.74 Accommodation Request Procedures for Persons with DisabilitiesSee version history

 Individuals seeking reasonable accommodation should adhere to these provisions:

-A. Employees requiring an accommodation should contact the Executive Director of Employee Relations and submit the .
-The Executive Director of Employee Relations will respond to the request within five business days.
+A. Employees requiring an accommodation should contact the Executive Director of Employee Relations, Retention and Recruitment and submit the .
+The Executive Director of Employee Relations, Retention and Recruitment will respond to the request within five business days.

 B. Students requiring an accommodation should contact the College's Counseling and Advising Services.
 Students should be registered with the Counseling and Advising Services to expedite processing of their accommodations request.
 Disabilities Services will respond to the request within five business days following notification by Counseling and Advising Services.